 Thomas Quilliam bears: Azure, a carpenter’s square, point to chief argent.

-Maimuna al-Bukhariyya bears: Argent, a carpenter’s square palewise, corner to dexter chief gules.
+Maimuna al-Bukhariyya bears as a badge: Argent, a carpenter’s square palewise, corner to dexter chief gules.